ic-labs/django-icekit/docs/contributing/roadmap.rst

 Version 0.20
 ~~~~~~~~~~~~
-* Drop deprecation shims added in 0.18.
+* Drop any deprecation shims added in 0.18.
 * Return of versioning and reverting
 * Factored-out collection search
 * Events API

 Version 1.0
 ~~~~~~~~~~~
-* Drop deprecation shims added in 0.19.
+* Drop any deprecation shims added in 0.19.
 * Polymorphic asset refactor
 * Solution for reducing the need to fork apps merely to add fields to models.
 * Navigation content model